lu-zero/cargo-c/README.md

   the first member is the crate you want to export, that means that you might have [to add a "." member at the start of the list][diff-3].
 - ~~Since Rust 1.38, also add "staticlib" to the "lib" `crate-type`.~~ Do not specify the `crate-type`, cargo-c will add the correct library target by itself.
+- You may use the feature `capi` to add C-API-specific optional dependencies.
 - Remember to [add][diff-4] a [`cbindgen.toml`][cbindgen-toml] and fill it with at least the include guard and probably you want to set the language to C (it defaults to C++)